-2 In cases where the scantlings of structural members are to comply with the requirements given in Part C and Part CSR-B&T, they are to follow (1) or (2) below:
+2 In cases where the scantlings of structural members are to comply with the requirements given in Part C, they are to follow (1) or (2) below:

-(1) In cases where the scantling is determined by plate thickness

-The values given in Table PS3.3 are to be added to the value calculated by the formula and rounded up to the nearest 0.5 mm.
-(2) In cases where the scantling is determined by the section modulus

-For stiffeners having section modulus given in the formula, each scantling of web and face plates may be determined, and the values given in Table PS3.3 are to be added to the determined thickness of each web and face plate and rounded up to the nearest 0.5 mm.
+- (1) In cases where the scantling is determined by plate thickness The value for $+\alpha$ specified in the end of the formula is to be provided by the value given in Table PS3.3. - (2) In cases where the scantling is determined by section modulus For stiffeners having section modulus obtained by dividing the formula by 1.2, each scantling of web and face plates may be determined, and the values given in Table PS3.3 are to be added to the determined thickness of each web and face plate.